nvim-focus/focus.nvim/README.md

 -- use { 'beauwilliams/focus.nvim', cmd = "FocusSplitNicely" }
 ```

+*To start using focus.nvim call the setup() function however you prefer, see example configuration below for more info*

 ## Vim Commands

 *For more information on below commands scroll down to see them each described in more detail*